-1. Run a your profit & loss report on a monthly basis.
+Do this on a monthly basis.
 Many common mistakes are improperly categorizing expenses, so this gives you a chance to review any items that look incorrect – negative balances, huge variances that look off to you, expenses being high, cost of goods unreasonable.

-Look at bank balances and ask yourself: “do these look correct?” do balances look reasonable and have accruals been processed, prepayments etc. Check that your sales tax is correct and returns have been made.
+Look at bank balances and ask yourself: “do these look correct?”.
+Do balances look reasonable and have accruals been processed, prepayments etc. Check that your sales tax is correct and returns have been made.

 Review to see your aging details, is anything in more than 60/90 days.
 Are any accounts in a negative?